 Surgical or radiologic procedures

-If your doctor has prescribed metformin and you’re concerned about its side effects, talk with your doctor.
+If you’ve received a prescription for metformin and you’re concerned about its side effects, talk with your doctor.
 You may want to review this article with them.
-Be sure to ask any questions you have, such as:
+Be sure to ask any questions you may have, such as:

 - What side effects should I watch out for?

-- Am I at high risk of lactic acidosis?
+- Am I at high risk for lactic acidosis?

 - Is there another medication I could take that might cause fewer side effects?

-Your doctor can answer your questions and work with you to manage any side effects you may have.
+A doctor can answer your questions and work with you to manage any side effects you experience.